Reviews

 • Heavier build can make handling tricky for some

 Adapters fit most tillers we tried, but double-check compatibility—especially if you use an Earthquake model.
-Storage is simple since it comes apart quickly.
+If your plow’s too heavy, it’s a pain to use.
+Heavy use won’t faze it — it’s engineered for exactly that.

 Buying Guide